BANK OF AMERICA

 Budgeting isn’t a game

-[ Right??? ]
+[ Right?? ]

-“We talk with college freshmen who are moving out of Mom and Dad’s house.
-When we explain they will have to allocate specific money for buying everything their parents have bought, we specifically mention…
+When we explain they will have to allocate specific money for buying everything their parents have bought, we specifically mention TOILET PAPER 🧻.

-It Never fails — a few minds are always [visually] blown by this realization.”
+It never fails — a few minds are always (visually) blown by this realization.”

 Leah Moon